President visits first lady Melania Trump in hospital after kidney procedure

 Trump tweeted that his wife "is in good spirits.
 Thank you to all the well-wishers!"

-Mrs. Trump had what is being called an "embolization procedure" to treat what the White House said is a "benign kidney condition," according to a release from the first lady's communications director Stephanie Grisham.
+Mrs. Trump, 48, had what is being called an "embolization procedure" to treat what the White House said is a "benign kidney condition," according to a release from the first lady's communications director Stephanie Grisham.

 "The procedure was successful and there were no complications," the White House said.